-Over the years I’ve made at least 25 wedding cakes for friends and family, and Monica has often helped me.
+Over the years I’ve made at least 25 wedding cakes for friends and family, and my kids have often helped me.
 We’ve spent hours together figuring size and servings; and between the two of us, we’ve probably made a few thousand icing roses.

 Yes, we’ve made thousands, but most of them we rejected as too flat or lopsided to use.
 But they were good for laughs.
 And they tasted good.
 Yes, they tasted good – that’s the icing on the cake!